anotherLostKitten/minecraft-hunger-games-sans-3d/README.md

 On startup of clients you'll might get an SDL library warning or 2, just ignore those, although this might be ssh specific, we don't know.

 Originally this was supposed to be a 4+ player battle royale, however we found that that was slow, so we turned it into a 2 player head to head.

+There are two control schemes: arrow keys to move, and x to pick items up, or wasd to move and k to pick items up.